 - Be the principal spokesperson for the Society

 - Be the named stakeholder when the Society registers involvement in discussions with other Societies or national bodies

 - Chair Officer meetings

 - Be responsible for the accuracy of the minutes of meetings.

 The Secretary will:

-- Be responsible for coordinating the activities of the Committee
+- Be responsible for coordinating the activities of the Trustees

-- Be responsible for the production of the minutes of the Committee and Annual General Meetings
+- Be responsible for the production of the minutes of the Trustees and Annual General Meetings

 - Collaborate closely with the appointed Conference Organiser